 Presented By Mitul Gandhi, Co-founder and Chief Architect of seoClarity

-We have a very simple playbook that involves tracking your visibility in Google Shopping, enriching your product feed and measuring those results.
+At seoClarity, we have a very simple playbook that involves tracking your visibility in Google Shopping, enriching your product feed, and measuring those results.

 How seoClarity Helps with Google Shopping Optimization

-Available immediately, every eCommerce client has the ability to have their keywords tracked and exported out for all their Google Shopping rankings that appear in the Knowledge Graph panel.
+Every eCommerce client can have their keywords tracked and exported out for all their Google Shopping rankings that appear in the Knowledge Graph panel.

 (Knowledge Panel of iPhone 11 showing the product title, start review, and pricing attributes from various eCommerce businesses.)